Scheduled Events: current and past

 Mike will be revealing his understanding of that terrible ordeal, with the aim not only of conveying history, but also, hopefully, helping us all to feel our own humanity more deeply.

-Tom Sulpizio will be hosting this year's memorial service at Grand Canyon Pioneer Cemetery, remembering and honoring those who lost their lives on United Flight 718, and then at Flagstaff Citizens' Cemetery, in Flagstaff, for those of TWA Flight 2.
+Tom Sulpizio will host this year's memorial service at Grand Canyon Pioneer Cemetery, remembering and honoring those who lost their lives on United Flight 718, and then at Flagstaff Citizens' Cemetery, in Flagstaff, for those of TWA Flight 2.

 Friday, June 30, 2023